t9md/puppet-tags.rb/README.md

 What is this?
 ==================================
-generate tags file for puppet's external DSL tags file I use Vim, but probablly work in Emacs.
+Generate tags file for puppet's external DSL.
+I use Vim, but probablly work in Emacs.

 Currentry, only `class` and `define` are suported(=jump-able).